See updated information: Citrus Systems, Inc. Linked to Legionnaires Disease in Hopkins, MN.

 Our Minnesota Lawyers Can Help You

 Our Legionnaires’ disease lawyers are some of the few in the nation who have won multimillion-dollar recoveries for people with Legionella pneumonia.
 Our offices are located in Minneapolis, Minnesota.
 You can contact our law firm for a free consultation with a lawyer.
 We recommend you use our free consultation form (click here) because our lawyers read every one and generally respond very quickly, even at night and on weekends.
-You can also call our firm at 612-338-0202 and ask for one of our lead lawyers for these cases, Fred Pritzker, Eric Hageman or Brendan Flaherty.
+You can also call our firm at 612-338-0202 and ask for one of our lead lawyers for these cases, Fred Pritzker or Eric Hageman.